 Mary became pregnant again and gave birth to a daughter – but both children would be dead within two years.
 In the meantime, Mary completed Frankenstein and had it first published anonymously in 1818.

 The couple returned to England in September, 1816.
 They settled in Bath with Claire Clairmont – who was now (ironically) pregnant with Lord Byron’s child.
-Mary then received a letter from her half-sister, Fanny Imlay, who alluded to her unhappy life.
+Mary then received a letter from her half-sister, Fanny Imlay, who had mysteriously skipped town, and wrote of her unhappy life.
 The letter was apparently so alarming that, on October 9, Percy took it upon himself to go looking for Fanny, worried about her state of mind.
 He never found her.
 On the morning of October 10, Fanny Imlay was found dead in a room at an inn in Swansea, Wales.
 She left a suicide note and an empty bottle of laudanum.

 Fanny was not the only suicide that year.
 On December 10, Percy Shelley’s wife, Harriet, was discovered drowned in the Serpentine, a lake in Hyde Park, London.
 It seems the two women who got left behind decided to leave forever.